-This board was fun to jump on.
-Perhaps not the poppiest board that I’ve ridden but still ok pop – but it was great for landings, including landing switch and was great for the approach – whether for jumps in the park or natural hits on the rest of the mountain.
+This board is fun to jump on.
+Not the poppiest board that I’ve ridden – but it’s great for landings, including landing switch and was great for the approach – whether for jumps in the park or natural hits on the rest of the mountain.

 With a 12.5mm setback and a not true-twin shape, it’s never going to be ideal riding switch, but it’s definitely something you ride switch and land switch on and once you get used to it you should be able to do it almost as well as you can on a centered true twin.

 It doesn’t make the jib-line a no-go zone.
-I felt comfortable enough hitting jibs on it, but I didn’t feel like that’s what I was having fun most with this board.
+I feel comfortable enough hitting jibs on it, but it’s not ideal.
 It’s certainly not terrifying approaching jibs on it – but this is probably the weakest point of this board.